djtayag/CSE141L/README.txt

 wrote the individual component specification for all components in the report, and tested the functionality of all programs in Questa.

-Muhammad Imran  (Estimated Hours spent ~ 50-60 ): wrote original load/store ISA and assited with original pseudocode. assisted darryl with implementation of accumulator architecture.
+Muhammad Imran  (Estimated Hours spent ~ 50-60 ): wrote original load/store
+ISA and assited with original pseudocode.
+Assisted Darryl with implementation of accumulator architecture.
 Wrote pseudocode for accumulator architecture.
 Designed diagram for CPU.
 Wrote SV code for modules.
 Wrote assembler.

 Mohammad Master (Estimated Hours spent - ):